GrosvenorTechnology/OemAccessApi/documentation/Entities/AccessControlUser.md

 ### Attributes

-A user can have zero or more attributes associated to them, these attributes are used to specify specific behaviors for the user.
-A common example of these is the *blind* attribute that will cause a portal to use a sounder rather than the LED for indication.
+A user can have zero or more attributes associated to them, these attributes are used to specify specific behaviours for the user.
+A common example of these is the *ImpairedSight* attribute that will cause a portal to use a sounder as well as the LED for indication.
+Another is the *ImpairedMobility* attribute, which will alter a portal's timings to allow extra time to interact with the portal.

 ### Identifiers